Long distance relationship depression is not only real but more common than you think.

 Google is your best friend when it comes to finding online and local support groups.
 But some online groups we recommend are:

 If none of these solutions are helpful and you have the means to do so, seeing a therapist can be a great option.
-They can provide an unbiased opinion and sometimes it can be nice to talk to someone you don’t know very well but has a lot of experience in dealing with different issues.
+Not only can they provide well proven solutions and treatments, but sometimes it can be nice to talk to someone you don’t know very well but has a lot of experience in dealing with different issues.

 2. Creating Routines